nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### Data path display :

 * Displays the absolute path to the folder where the data is stored at the bottom of PartyPlanet.
-* Note to place the `PartyPlanet.jar` in a folder of length less than 60 characters to ensure that this feature works well.
+* Note: Absolute path to the data folder has to be of length less than 60 characters to ensure that this feature works well.

 <div markdown="block" class="alert-warning">